wy193777/CarND-Behavioral-Cloning-P3/README.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

-I used this training data for training the model.
+I used this training data for train the model.
 The validation set helped determine if the model was close to human behaviors.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+### Result

+The car in simulator drives out of the track a little bit a few times.
+I guess it's because it's hard for me to keep the car in track when collecting data on the second track.